c4a-ri/dialbb/docs/document-en/source/04_sample_app.md

 For details on how to write this sheet, please refer to "{ref}`scenario`".

-If Graphviz is installed, the application outputs an image file of the state transition network generated from the scenario file when the application is launched.
+If GraphViz is installed, the application outputs an image file (`_`) of the state transition network generated from the scenario file when the application is launched.
 The following is the state transition network of the application.